Hammerhead (comics): Powers and abilities

 Hammerhead has no superhuman abilities, yet his skull is now surgically reinforced with vibranium (or secondary adamantium), making his head flat on top; with this, he can charge and break through objects such as brick walls without causing any pain or damage to himself.
 This metal can absorb physical impacts that would otherwise fracture human bone.
 Hammerhead is in peak physical condition comparable to that of an Olympic-level athlete.
 He is a formidable hand-to-hand combatant whose most dangerous tactic is charging head first like a bull toward an opponent.
 Hammerhead once utilized a strength-enhancing exoskeleton designed by the Tinkerer.

 After an assassin's adamantium bullet penetrated a part of his head not protected by his adamantium skull, Hammerhead is surgically rebuilt by Mister Negative.
 Breakout surgeries replace the upper half of his skeleton with an adamantium endo-skeleton (the skeleton is shown to have a network of hydraulic servomechanisms).
 The upper portion of his body is now superhumanly strong as a result of the additional hidden cybernetic musculature, making him able to effortlessly beat a superpowered foe such as Spider-Man.
 Mister Negative does not use on Hammerhead the same Lord Dark Wind bonding process, used on the similarly empowered Wolverine and Lady Deathstrike for coating their bones in adamantium: instead he replaces Hammerhead's bones with replicas fashioned in the invulnerable metal.
 It is still unknown how his artificial skeleton can carry on biological functions.

 The intervention of Mr. Negative also radically changed Hammerhead's personality.
 Hammerhead now recalls his life as a Russian immigrant prior to the accident in which he adopted the 1920s gangster persona.
-Consequently, Hammerhead no longer speaks like a 1920s movie gangster, but instead behaves as a typical modern Russian mobster and hitman, as this was apparently his original personality prior to his head injury.
+Consequently, Hammerhead no longer speaks like a 1920s gangster, but instead behaves as a typical modern Russian mobster and hitman, as this was apparently his original personality prior to his head injury.

 Hammerhead is highly skilled in the organization, concealment and management of criminal enterprises.
 He is an effective hitman, a skilled marksman (his preferred weapon was the Thompson submachine gun), and an excellent street fighter.
 In his original incarnation, Hammerhead was able to hold his own against Spider-Man despite being an ordinary human by using his superhumanly durable skull as a blunt instrument.
 After his recent augmentation, he is now capable of grappling with and physically overpowering Spider-Man to the extent that he could eventually crush his foe.